-Many of you know this and it shows.
+Many of you are getting wise to the whole “sugar-sweetened beverages ain’t the best” trend and it shows.
 Overall, soda intake in the U.S. has topped off and slowly started to decline.
 This led soda companies to target untapped markets in middle to lower income countries.
 It has also led to the rise of the “healthy alternative sodas” market in the U.S.

 If you prefer watchin’ to readin’, check out my review and personal experience on YouTube: